-This result is, in fact, a reformulation of the so-called second Sinjukov equation \cite{Sinjukov} for projectively equivalent metrics.

-What is important for us is an explicit formula that represents $R(X)$ in terms of $L$ and $M$.
-To get this formula, one first needs to notice that \eqref{sect1} immediately implies that $M$ belongs to the center of the centralizer of $L$ and, therefore, can be presented as $M=p(L)$ where $p(t)$ is a pîlynomial.
-Then, we have:
+It turns out that there is an elegant explicit formula expressing $R(X)$ in terms of $L$ and $M$.
+To get this formula, one first needs to notice that \eqref{sect1} immediately implies that $M$ belongs to the centre of the centraliser of $L$ and, therefore, can be written as $M=p(L)$ where $p(t)$ is a certain polynomial.
+Then

-The proof that this $R$ indeed satisfies \eqref{sect1} is obvious.
-It is sufficient to differentiate the identity
+satisfies \eqref{sect1}.
+To check this, it is sufficient to differentiate the identity

 with respect to $t$ to get

 i.e., $[R(X), L] + [M,X]=0$ as needed.